-For use of the downtown core and/or public streets and sidewalks submit the Special Event Permit application and required route map no less than 90 days prior to the actual date of your event.
+For use of the downtown core and/or public streets and sidewalks submit the Special Event Permit application (below) and required route map no less than 90 days prior to the actual date of your event.
 Applications are to be submitted to the Public Works Administration Office located at 51 Winburn Way.
 Please note, the acceptance of this application does not in any way imply automatic approval of your event.
-For further information contact the Public Works office at 541-488-5347.
+For further information contact the Public Works office at 541-488-5587.

 Below are the current rules governing parade permits: